preamble attached >>>

 Information Act (FOIA) (5 U.S.C.
 552), CBI is exempt from public

 disclosure.
-If your comments responsive to this NPRM contain commercial
+If your comments responsive to this SNPRM contain

-this NPRM, it is important that you clearly designate the submitted
+responsive to this SNPRM, it is important that you clearly designate

-docket of this NPRM.
-Submissions containing CBI should be sent to
+in the public docket of this SNPRM.
+Submissions containing CBI should

-which is not specifically designated as CBI will be placed in the
+receives which is not specifically designated as CBI will be placed in

 Background